Wiener93/ClassicTeamCS-for-Kolbot/README.md

 	Config.ClassicTeamCS.Ranged = false; // true = ranged character, false = melee character
 	Config.ClassicTeamCS.PreAttack = [3, 3, 3]; // preattack count at each seal [/vizier/, /seis/, /infector/]

-5. For Barb use the regular BattleOrders Script and change the waypoint from 35 to 104.